Vencord/Vesktop/README.md

 Packaging will create builds in the dist/ folder

 > [!NOTE]
-> On Windows, if you run the test script, you will get test errors about venmic, you can ignore these as it's a linux only module.
+> On Windows, if you run the test script, you will get test errors about equimic, you can ignore these as it's a linux only module.

 ```sh
 git clone https://github.com/Equicord/Equibop